 Again, the key is being genuine, and not faking it.
 So, spend time with your team, on them as a person.
 It might sound counter-productive as you have many "to-do-list" to get it done on work matters.
-Trust me, by investing time with your team beyond work, you will build their energy that will shorten those work 'to-do-list' as your team's morale will lead to higher-performance, hence less-and-less crisis to manage.
-Back to examples: this is also why, every year in the last four years, I sit with Sales Directors meeting their team (function, to function) through dozens of Open House, each 2-hours long, as it is the 'moment of truth' in engagement where they can feels genuine presence of the Leadership (that is the Director, and me as his/her HR Business Partner).
+Trust me, by investing time with your team beyond work, you will build their energy that will shorten those work 'to-do-list' as your team's morale will lead to higher performance, hence less-and-less crisis to manage.
+Back to examples: this is also why, every year in the last four years, I sit with Sales Directors meeting their team (function, to function) through dozens of Open House, each 2-hours long, as it is the 'moment of truth' in an engagement where they can feel the genuine presence of the Leadership (that is the Director, and me as his/her HR Business Partner).

 So, those are four simple things you can do to build your presence as a leader - point number three is specific for Indonesian culture.
 Try it, be present, be inspiring, and you'll see how people will start seeing you as the 'lamp-lighter' leader, whom they trust with their hearts, and dedicate their best efforts for.